-Domestic manufacturing is in Pamela's DNA and Nivell Jewelry is strongly committed to the principle that all work will always be MADE IN AMERICA.
+Domestic manufacturing is in Pamela's DNA and Nivell Jewelry is strongly committed to the principle that finished work will always be MADE IN AMERICA.
 Some components may be imported but the design and creation of the work will always remain here.

 - NICHE magazine's Editorial Director (Hope Daniels) selected work for feature in "Fashion Flirts...Trendsetting Pieces."
 (Spring 2014)

 - Lapidary Journal Jewelry Artist - Gallery Feature leather jewelry and authored article (April 2014)

 - Art Jewelry - Gallery feature of leather jewelry (November 2013)

 - Main cover feature on Lapidary Journal Jewelry Artist of leather jewelry cuff (author of seven page article).
 (September/October 2013)

 Darlington Arts Center Jewelry for the Arts Trunk Show (2016)

 Delaware Art Museum Winter Arts Festival (juried) (2014-15)